TREASURIES-Bonds rise as policy stays accommodative

 By Ellen Freilich

-Treasuries prices rose and yields fell last week after the Fed decided to put off unwinding any of its ample monetary accommodation until it had more confidence in the sustainability of the still-subdued economic recovery.
+Treasuries prices rose and yields fell last week after the Federal Reserve decided to put off unwinding any of its ample monetary accommodation until it had more confidence in the sustainability of the still-subdued economic recovery.

 The Fed decided not to trim its large-scale asset purchases, citing strains in the economy from tight fiscal policy and higher mortgage rates as reasons for its decision.
 Fewer asset purchases would put downward pressure on bond prices and upward pressure on yields.

-Dudley said any changes to the Fed's bond-buying program, which is aimed at stimulating economic activity and cutting unemployment, must be based on the most recent measures of economic health.
+Dudley said any changes to the Fed's bond-buying program - aimed at stimulating economic activity and cutting unemployment - must be based on the most recent measures of economic health.

-Dudley highlighted drags on the economy from the sharp recent rise in longer-term interest rates, from higher taxes and lower public spending adopted earlier this year, and from questions on the U.S. debt limit and government funding as Congress meets this autumn.
+Dudley highlighted the drags from the sharp recent rise in longer-term interest rates, higher taxes and lower public spending adopted earlier this year, and questions over the U.S. debt limit and government funding as Congress meets this autumn.

 Fed Bank of Atlanta President Dennis Lockhart, also speaking Monday, said monthly average payroll growth slowed in the last three months and that monetary policy could foster appropriately favorable interest rates in the context of low inflation.